 If you are not familiar with the Obkio App, here is a 10 minute installation tutorial in which you will learn how to install a software agent (i.e. the Raspberry Pi) and two Public Monitoring Agents.
 This way, you will have a full monitoring setup to start testing the Obkio network performance monitoring solution with a Raspberry Pi.

 The installation on a Raspberry Pi is as easy as any other Linux machine.
-One single line of command to copy & paste in a terminal and you are good to go.
-All the updates will be done automatically.
-Follow the maintenance notice for the agent updates on the System Status website.
-Should you have any questions, feel free to ask on the Community Forums.
+One single line of command to copy & paste in a terminal and you are good to go with your new Raspberry Pi network performance monitor.